SRGSSR/srgletterbox-apple/Documentation/Getting-started.md

 Getting started
 ===============

-The SRG Letterbox library is made of three components:
+The SRG Letterbox library is made of three core components:

 * `SRGLetterboxController`: A controller to play medias.
+The controller automatically retrieves metadata associated with the playback (media information, and channel information for DVR and livestreams).
+It also manages errors and restarts playback after a network loss.
 * `SRGLetterboxView`: A player view reflecting what an associated controller is currently playing, and providing controls to manage playback.
+The controller of a Letterbox view can be changed at any time.
-* `SRGLetterboxService`: A service to enable application-wide features like Airplay and picture in picture.
+* `SRGLetterboxService`: A service to enable application-wide features like AirPla, picture in picture or control center integration.

 The following guide describes how these components can be easily combined to add advanced media playback capabilities to your application.